 Producing top quality furniture in France is also a commitment to preserving employment in France.
 Furthermore, when local production allows a company to reduce middlemen as well as delivery times, it also contributes to protecting the environment and promotes traceability of raw materials.
 Imports of materials and air transit back and forth between different production sites are sources of air pollution.
 On the flip-side, bringing the production site nearer to the consumer considerably reduces the carbon footprint.

-Since the first collections in 1954, numerous iconic products have been created, from the lounger to therelax armchair, including the designer chair and the sun lounger.
+Since the first collections in 1954, numerous iconic products have been created, from the lounger to the reclining chair, including the designer chair and the sun lounger.
 Since 2006 with the POP UP chair, around 30 versions of Pop Up have been designed, following the current trends or in collaboration with partners who share the brand’s values.
-The latest is the Pop Up 26, the fruit of a collaboration with1083, a manufacturer based in the Drôme region of jeans which are woven, dyed and stitched within France, and which, as with Lafuma Mobilier, carries the label Origine France Garantie (Guaranteed Made in France).
+The latest is the Pop Up 26, the fruit of a collaboration with 1083, a manufacturer based in the Drôme region of jeans which are woven, dyed and stitched within France.

 The brand was established in Anneyron, in the Drôme region.
 The 2 production sites, the historical base (Drôme) and subsidiary Lallemand (Ain) incorporate six workshops where tasks are combined: aluminium, steel, paint, plastics processes, sewing and assembly.
 It is here that all of the collections are imagined, designed and manufactured.